yairm210/Unciv/Uniques.md

 This is due to the fact that resources can be visible to some civs while invisible to others - so if you're attacking with a +10% combat bonus from Coal, while the enemy can't see coal, it could get weird.

 improvementFilters only check for the improvements on a tile.
 The following are implemented:
-- improvement name
+- improvement name (Note that "Road" and "Railroad" _do_ work as improvementFilters, but not as tileFilters at the moment.)
 - "All"
 - "Great Improvements", "Great"
-- "All Road" - for Rodas & Railroads
+- "All Road" - for Roads & Railroads

 #### unitFilter